Vee1807/weather-app-react/README.md

 - Enter the name of a city or part of it in the search bar, then select it to view the current weather conditions and the 3-day forecast for that city.
 - Toggle between light and dark mode using the theme switcher button.
+- The app automatically fetches and displays the weather for the user's location upon page load or reload.

 ## Technologies Used

 - React
 - Node.js (for development environment)
-- OpenWeatherMap API
+- Weather API
 - Tailwind CSS

 ## Credits

-- Weather data provided by [OpenWeatherMap](https://openweathermap.org/)
+- Weather data provided by [Weather API](https://www.weatherapi.com/)